 What is VPN, How VPN Works and What’s the Use of VPN

 In the age of rapid development of information technologies, the problem of maintaining anonymity on the Internet has become very acute.
-Confidentiality is needed not only by fraudsters but also by law-abiding users, in order, for example, to protect themselves from cyberattacks.
+Confidentiality is needed not only by fraudsters but also by law-abiding users in order, for example, to protect themselves from cyberattacks.

-What is VPN?
+What is a VPN?

 Many companies use VPNs to allow their employees to connect remotely (and, of course, securely) to their private network.
 VPNs are often used to connect remote offices to the head office.